bnosac/RDRPOSTagger/README.md

 - **POS** for doing Parts of Speech annotation based on an extended language/treebank-specific POS tagset. for This type of tagging is available for the following languages: **English, French, German, Hindi, Italian, Thai, Vietnamese**
 - **MORPH** with very detailed morphological annotation.
 This type of tagging is available for the following languages: **Bulgarian, Czech, Dutch, French, German, Portuguese, Spanish, Swedish**

-This is based on corpusses collected and made available at http://universaldependencies.org.
+This is based on corpora collected and made available at http://universaldependencies.org.

 ## Examples on Parts of Speech tagging